What is IRS Notice CP2000?

 See our article on Innocent Spouse Relief for additional examples and explanations.

 Interest on the underpayment of tax is adjusted quarterly.
-As an example, the IRS increased the interest rate on underpayments for the fourth quarter of 2022 to 6%, for most taxpayers.
+As an example, the IRS increased the interest rate on underpayments for the second quarter of 2024 to 8%, for most taxpayers.

 Interest will be included in the CP2000, Summary of Proposed Changes.
 It will be listed separately from the IRS proposed amount due.